BaptisteRoseau/BestPractices/sofware_architecture.md

 ### TODO_CODE - Business Logic Comes First

-When writing a piece of software, the user needs come first, not the implementation difficulty.
+When writing a piece of software, the user needs to come first, not the implementation difficulty.
 Trade-off could be made to reduce the scope.

 1. Discuss exactly what the user need is.
 1. Extract the main objects used by the business logic.